 - Jimmy Johns

 While most FIU students commute, living on campus is an experience.
 Whether you live on MMC or BBC, get out of your room and get to know your dorm mates.
-Join a Living Learning Community and enjoy the perks of dorm life.
+View the housing options and enjoy the perks of living on campus.

 Did you know that campus residents can plan their own events?
 After all, if you live here, it's your home.